 There are over 100 mammal species found in Italy and common examples include the small alpine marmot, European snow vale, the Eurasian lynx, the Italian wolf and the Marsican brown bear.
 On the coasts, dolphins and Mediterranean monk seals can be spotted.

+Italian food?
 Pizza is considered the national dish of Italy.
 However, it is popular in many other countries, especially in the West

 The official and most widely spoken language across the country is Italian, which started off as a direct descendant of Tuscan.
 However, in parallel, most Italians also communicate in one of the regional languages that are indigenous evolutions of Vulgar Latin.
 You can learn some basic Italian before you travel to Italy and really impress the locals!

-The currency in Italy is the Euro.
-You are not expected to tip restaurants in Italy.
+The currency in Italy is the Euro (You are not expected to tip restaurants in Italy.
 A service charge is sometimes added to the bill, ranging from 1 to 3 Euros, or 10% - 15%.
 This charge must be indicated on the menu.
-Some may also add an extra charge for the diner ware and extras (tablecloth, silverware, plates, bread, etc.), this is normal.
+Some may also add an extra charge for the diner ware and extras (tablecloth, silverware, plates, bread, etc.), this is normal.).

-The time difference is 1 hours
+The GMT time difference is 1 hours